ntsmk/chatbot-for-internal-member/README.md

 - `/logout`
 - `/chatbot`

-# tasks needs to be addressed by order
+# Tasks needs to be addressed by order

 - define the frequent questions and answers for IT support context
 - just prompt engineering might be enough based on it, or fine-tune the model